How to Start Composting at Home: 7 Easy Steps for Beginners (No Backyard Needed)

 Begin with simple scraps like:

-- Fruit peels
+• Fruit peels

-- Vegetable peels
+• Vegetable peels

-- Coffee grounds
+• Coffee grounds

-- Eggshells
+• Eggshells

 That is enough to get started.
 You do not need to save every possible scrap on day one.

-One thing I have learnt while doing this is that beginners often try to do too much too fast.
+One thing I have learned while doing this is that beginners often try to do too much too fast.
 The smarter move is to start with the easiest items first.
 Once the habit is built, you can expand from there.

 Step 4: Add Browns to Keep Things Balanced